-Use Network Utility in OS X Mavericks
+Use Network Utility in Mac OS X

 Network Utility is a great tool that has been around on the Mac since the very first version of OS X. It provides a variety of helpful networking tools and details, the “Info” tab includes general network info on a per interface level showingIP address, MAC address, link speeds, and sent/received data transfer statistics, and you’ll also have easy GUI access to what are otherwise command line tools, like netstat, ping, nslookup, trace route, whois, finger, and a port scanner.

 Having long resided in /Applications/Utilities/, Apple saw it fit to relocate the Network Utility app from its longstanding home to a new location within a system folder, making it a bit harder to access if you’re looking through the file system.
-Don’t worry, there are still super-simple ways to access Network Utility onward from Mavericks though, and that’s what we’ll cover.
+Don’t worry, there are still super-simple ways to access Network Utility onward from Mavericks and Yosemite though, and that’s what we’ll cover.

 Put Network Utility in LaunchPad or the Dock